This post contains affiliate links.

 We didn’t talk about the pH of the soil, so I decided to look it up online and I found two articles from the University of Georgia Extension and the University of Minnesota Extension.
 They both say that the ideal soil pH for cucumbers is between 6.0-6.5, which means that it is slightly acidic.

-If you start your cucumbers from seeds, I have learned from experience, that it works better if you start the seeds in some soil made specifically for seedlings (such as this).
+If you start your cucumbers from seeds, I have learned from experience, that it works better if you start the seeds in some soil made specifically for seedlings.
 Just make sure you move the plants to some soil like the mix I described above (or just a good potting soil) within a few weeks after the seedlings come up.

 A good soil mix can also help cucumbers flower better and thereby produce more fruit.
 You can read more about that in this article, where I explain what to do when cucumber plants flower, why it happens, and much more.